lazy-pr0grammer/eresult-sdk/README.md

 ## Step 2: Add the Dependency

-Add the Jummania-Slider dependency to your app module's `build.gradle` file:
+Add the eresult-sdk dependency to your app module's `build.gradle` file:

  ```gradle
 dependencies {